VSparl/GameOfLife_V2/README.md

 3. **Death**: A live cell with *fewer than two* live neighbors dies due to underpopulation, and a live cell with *more than three* live neighbors dies due to overpopulation.

 ## Usage
 1. **Installation**: Clone the GitHub repository onto your machine.
-To do this, navigate to your directory of choice in your terminal and enter `git clone https://github.com/VSparl/GameOfLife_V2.git`
+To do this, navigate to your directory of choice in your terminal and enter `git clone https://github.com/VSparl/GameOfLife_V2.git`.
+Next, you will need to install the `colorama` module using `pip install colorama`.

 2. **Starting the Game**: Navigate into the `program` folder using `cd GameOfLife_V2/program`.
 Launch the game using the terminal command `py main.py` and add any additional arguments (maybe start with `-h` for some help).